karlkemistersheppard/Terminal_App/README.md

    #installing the bundler gem
    gem install bundler
-   #installing the gems required for the applicaiton
+   #installing the gems required for the application
    bundle install
    clear
-   #runs the applicaiton
+   #runs the application
-   ruby index.rb "Dragons Lair" "KARL" #Command line ARGV are available my modifying these two strings
+   ruby index.rb "Dragons Lair" "KARL" #Command line ARGV is available my modifying these two strings
     ```

 7. Bundler will **install** the following Ruby Gems and their dependencies.